FRR section 12 – Presentation of financial statements

 - separation and redundancy/termination benefits expenses – payments do not include any benefits that would have been accrued and payable if the redundancy had not occurred (for example, accrued leave entitlements and lump sum superannuation payments).
 Termination benefits do not include any benefits that are a result of employment being terminated at the request of the employee (that is, without an entity’s offer or resulting from mandatory retirement requirements).
 Such benefits are post-employment benefits.

-Each part of an item of property, plant and equipment (PPE), with a cost that is significant in relation to the total cost of the item, is to be depreciated separately.
+Each part of an item of property, plant and equipment (PPE), with a cost that is significant in relation to the total cost of the item, is to be depreciated separately - see paragraph 43 of AASB 116 Property, Plant and Equipment.
 If the useful life and depreciation method are the same for each significant part, such parts may be grouped in determining the depreciation charge.

 Depreciation of PPE used for development activities may be included in the cost of an intangible asset, recognised in accordance with AASB 138.